Ever wondered what actually happens if you get caught cheating on a test?

 There’s even one if you’ve been failing all your tests.

-If you’re not getting through postsecondary school on your own merit, you aren’t really getting an education.
+If you’re not getting through post-secondary school on your own merit, you aren’t really getting an education.
+Because trust us, you do not want to get caught cheating!

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.